jcavell/security-guide-for-developers/README.md

 - prevent users from reusing a password
 - notify users when a password reset occurs
 - indicate the last attempted login to a user
-- disable remember me and do not allow the client to store credentials
+- think carefully about the implications of using "Remember Me"
 - re-authenticate users before performing any critical operation such as uploading files
 - more secure: use multi-factor authentication (MFA / 2FA) to obtain one-time passwords (OTP).
 Favour [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator), [Authy](https://www.authy.com/developers/) etc. over SMS (which has weak encryption standards that allow for man-in-the-middle attacks)
 - consider introducing captcha after a number of login failures